-A stool test for Helicobacter pylori (H. pylori) is used to diagnose an infection of the stomach from the bacterium.
-It is an easy, non-invasive, economical, extremely accurate, and reliable test recommended by Gastroenterologists and Gastroenterological Associations around the world, to diagnose, monitor, and test the eradication of Helicobacter pylori.
+The stool test for Helicobacter pylori (H. pylori) is used to diagnose stomach infection with this bacterium.
+It is an easy, non-invasive, economical, extremely accurate, and reliable test recommended by Gastroenterologists and Gastroenterological Associations around the world, to diagnose, monitor, and test Helicobacter pylori eradication.

 What is Helicobacter pylori infection and who does it affect?

 Helicobacter pylori is a microbe that can infect the lining of the stomach and duodenum (the first part of the intestine).
 More than half of the world's population has the microorganism in their body.
 The details of how and when someone gets infected remain largely unknown.
 When someone becomes infected, if left untreated, the microbe remains within them for the rest of their life.

 - With the breath test (urea test).
 According to this, the patient drinks a special solution, and then a breath sample is analyzed.
 Antibiotics, proton pump inhibitors (PPIs), or H2-receptor antagonists should not be taken for at least 2-4 weeks before the test.
 Also, fasting must have preceded and the reason is that drugs and food can affect the test result.
 Also in cases of achlorhydria or in the presence of other microorganisms that produce urea, this test can give a false-positive result.

 - Blood tests can detect antibodies to Helicobacter pylori.
 This test is sometimes used to confirm the infection.
 However, it can take up to a year for antibodies to become negative after successful clearance of the microbe.
 This test cannot be used to confirm the success of treatment.

 - Endoscopy and tissue biopsy can also be used to check the mucosa for the presence of Helicobacter pylori.